bigredbayes/BankMarketingModeling/README.md

 # Bank Marketing Modeling

 This README.md will act as technical documentation for the machine learning pipeline implemented on the Bank Marketing dataset from the UCI Machine Learning Repository.
 The data can be found [here](https://archive.ics.uci.edu/dataset/222/bank+marketing).
 A Portuguese banking institution derived the dataset from a direct marketing campaign made via phone calls.
 This project aims to accurately predict the success of future campaigns based on the attributes listed in the dataset, implementing a high-preforming machine learning model.
-The generalized ML pipeline is outlined in the diagram below.
+The generalized ML pipeline is outlined in the diagram below with black boxes indicating problem/solution steps, yellow boxes referencing data-related steps, anf blue boxes representing model building steps.

 ![A generalized Machine Learning Pipeline for this project.](https://github.com/bigredbayes/BankMarketingModeling/blob/main/Bank_Marketing_Pipeline.png)